COCONUT VINEGAR- THE NEW BUZZ IN THE CITY

 Navnee Garg

 ‘Coconut’ has already gained a lot of spotlight in the last few years be it as ‘Superfood’ or its ‘coconut sugar’ and ‘Coconut milk’ which is a great Lactose-free idea.
-Now that western world is catching up with the wonders of this fibrous fruit, there is one more coconut product which is hitting the market these days- Coconut Vinegar.
+Now that the Western world is catching up with the wonders of this fibrous fruit, there is one more coconut product that is hitting the market these days- Coconut Vinegar.

 Coconut Vinegar is made from only one ingredient- Coconut Sap.
-Sap is extracted from the blossom of the coconut tree and is then fermented for 8 to12 months.
-The fermentation process results in light golden yellow delicious fluid which is prepared raw, unpasteurised, unheated & unfiltered and makes it a ‘Functional Superfood’.
-The taste of coconut vinegar is milder and less pungent, when compared to other vinegar shots which makes it easier to go down.
-But, it definitely doesn’t have a coconutty flavour.
+Sap is extracted from the blossom of the coconut tree and is then fermented for 8 to 12 months.
+The fermentation process results in the light golden yellow delicious fluid which is prepared raw, unpasteurized, unheated & unfiltered and makes it a ‘Functional Superfood’.
+The taste of coconut vinegar is milder and less pungent when compared to other vinegar shots which makes it easier to go down.
+But, it definitely doesn’t have a coconutty flavor.

 1. Regulates Blood sugar